HRizwan1/2019-team-06f/reports/sprint-04/report.md

       * We used Prometheus as a tool to capture application metrics.
 Prometheus is an open-source monitoring system that collects metrics from "our services (need to put appropriate word)" and stores in a time-series database.
 Prometheus provides a basic web interface for monitoring the status os itself and its exporters, executing queries, and generating graphs.

-      * In order to integrate wih complex data from Prometheus, we have used a tool called Grafana which is an open-source for data visualization and monitoring system that collects metrics from our services.
-Grafana has a features that allows to create alerts, notifications, and ad-hoc filters for our data which will be our future goal.
+      * In order to integrate wih complex data from Prometheus, we have used a tool called Grafana which is an open-source tool for data visualization and a monitoring system that collects metrics from our services.
+Grafana has features that allow the creation of alerts, notifications, and ad-hoc filters for our data which will be our future goal.

-      * To expand Prometheus beyond metrics about itseif only, we have installed an additional exporter called Node Exporter.
+      * To expand Prometheus beyond capturing metrics, we have installed an additional exporter called Node Exporter.
 Node Exporter provides detailed inforamtion about the system, including CPU, disk, and memory usage.

       ![node_exporter](images/node_exporter.png "Node Exporter")
       ![prometheus](images/prometheus.png "Prometheus")